oktadev/okta-blog/_source/_posts/2021-05-19-spring-security-testing.md

 The test `collectionGet_noAuth_returnsUnauthorized` verifies that access is denied if there is no token in the request.

-The test `collectionGet_withValidOpaqueToken_returnsOk` sets a mock opaqueToken in the request, so the controller must return 200 Ok.
+The test `collectionGet_withValidOpaqueToken_returnsOk` sets a mock opaque token in the request, so the controller must return 200 OK.

 The test `post_withMissingAuthorities_returnsFodbidden` verifies that without the required authorities, the controller rejects the request with 403 Forbidden.